-We took the very same recipe that we use for pizza dough and flatbreads and breadsticks, since we had lots of it, and we formed it into little rounds.
+Form the dough, about the size of a mandarin orange, into little rounds.
 Small hands are excellent at this part.
 You’re meant to pat them flat, but I forgot that bit.

-And flipped them, and kept flipping them, every now and then for a dozen minutes, to cook them evenly on each side.
+Then we flipped them, and kept flipping them, every now and then for a dozen minutes, to cook them evenly on each side.
 All of a sudden they looked just like English muffins!
 Oh!
 They’re flipped back and forth, cooked in a dry pan!
 Thus the flatness, the scone-like cracks!
 What do you know.

 Best of all, they are magical with a pat of butter and a spoonful of homemade marmalade.